DavidArmendariz/aws-notes/EC2/LaunchTypes.md

 ## EC2 Dedicated instances

-It's similar to dedicated hosts.
-Instances are running on hardware that's dedicated to you, but you have no control over instance placement.
+* It's similar to dedicated hosts
+* Instances are running on hardware that's dedicated to you
+* May share hardware with other instances in same account
+* You have no control over instance placement